MuradMT/Google_Keep_Clone/README.md

 ## Acknowledgments

-This project was inspired by the Google Keep app and follows best practices in backend development.
+This project was inspired by the Google Keep app and follows best practices in backend and frontend development.
 It also utilizes various open-source technologies and libraries.